 The severity of your addiction, as well as how much time you can commit to treatment, are factors you should consider when choosing a medical detox program.
 Medically assisted detox programs are also more successful for withdrawal than trying methods such as going “cold turkey.”
 Medical supervision can help identify underlying medical conditions when you are withdrawing and help protect against severe withdrawal symptoms.

-Medical detox center programs can also help decrease cravings and prevent relapses.
+Medical drug and alcohol detox in Florida can also help decrease cravings and prevent relapses.
 Find out more by calling us today at 866.723.3127.

 During a medically supervised detox, our staff helps oversee your health while you are going through withdrawal.
 It is common to meet with doctors and nurses throughout the day, who help monitor your vitals and symptoms.
 Nurses will ask if your symptoms are getting better or worse, which allows the doctor to accurately prescribe medications to ease symptoms.